top of page

 SOMAtherapy combines elements of counselling and coaching.
 What you think and say is important.
 The way you see your world and tell me about it matters.
 In order for healing to occur it is important to combine both body sensation with thought, to express this through gesture, movement and voice.
 To engage both body awareness and cognitive thought to truely create positive change.

-SOMAtherapy & relational attachment:
+SOMAtherapy and relational attachment:

 A typical SOMAtherapy session begins with sensing in to how your body is feeling - NOW.